Exawind/nalu-wind/docs/source/theory/windEnergy.rst

 Time stepping scheme
 --------------------

-The time stepping method in Nalu is described in the Fuego theory manual :cite:`FuegoTheoryManual:2016` for the backward Euler time discretization.
-The implementation details of the BDF2 time stepping scheme used in Nalu is described here.
+The time stepping method in Nalu-Wind is described in the Fuego theory manual :cite:`FuegoTheoryManual:2016` for the backward Euler time discretization.
+The implementation details of the BDF2 time stepping scheme used in Nalu-Wind is described here.
 The Navier-Stokes equations are written as

 .. math::